maciejg-git/litewind-alpine-documentation/documentation/validation.md

 ### Form component

 Form component is a container for validated inputs that stores validation results and other validation related data.
-Form component has one required data-form-name prop.
-It also provides validateForm function that validates all inputs inside form and resetForm function that resets validation results to the default state.
+Form component has one required `data-form-name` prop.
+It also provides `validateForm` function that validates all inputs inside form and `resetForm` function that resets validation results to default state.
+If all inputs inside form are valid then `valid` property of the form component is set to true.

 ### x-validation directive